AXErunners/docs/introduction/information.rst

   Core Team and allows both PrivateSend and InstantSend.
 The AxeCore wallet will download the entire blockchain and serve it over the internet to any peers who request it.

-Axe Evolution
-  This is a 3 tier network Axe developers are presently building.
-It will make Axe as easy to use as PayPal, while still remaining decentralized.
-See the :ref:`Evolution <evolution>` page for more information.

 Axe Schema
   A JSON-based language specification for defining and validating